History of Rocket League in Timeline

 In February 2017, two iconic Hot Wheels cars were added to Rocket League, along with other cosmetic items based on the brand.

-As of March 2017, Psyonix was ready to enable cross-platform play but was still waiting for the console manufacturers to reach the necessary agreements to allow it.
+As of March 2017, Psyonix was ready to enable cross-platform play for Rocket League, but they were still awaiting the console manufacturers to reach the required agreements to allow it.

-By March 2017, Psyonix reported that Rocket League had sold more than 10.5 million copies across all platforms, with 29 million registered players, and approximately 70% of the game's players had purchased some of the DLC offered for the game.
+By March 2017, Psyonix reported that Rocket League had sold more than 10.5 million copies across all platforms, and had 29 million registered players, with about a fourth of that having played during February 2017.
+Dunham estimated that 70% of the game's players had purchased some of the DLC offered for the game by March 2017.

 March 2017: Dropshot Game Mode Added

-In April 2017, Dominic Toretto's Dodge Charger from the film The Fate of the Furious was added to Rocket League as DLC, tying in with the film's release.
+In April 2017, Dominic Toretto's Dodge Charger from the film The Fate of the Furious was added to Rocket League to tie in with the film's release.

-In April 2017, Psyonix announced a partnership with Tencent to bring a free-to-play version of Rocket League to the Chinese gaming market.
+In April 2017, Psyonix announced a partnership with Tencent to bring a free-to-play version of Rocket League to the Chinese gaming market, allowing users to purchase cosmetic items via microtransactions.

 In April 2017, Psyonix reported that in addition to 9.5 million digital sales, Rocket League had also sold over a million physical copies at retail.